App access policies in Zapier

 How it works

-When you enabled either the restricted apps or allowed apps setting, you’ll create a list of restricted or allowed apps depending on your settings:
+When you enable either the restricted apps or allowed apps setting, you'll create a list of restricted or allowed apps depending on your settings:

 • Add member or team exceptions.